fenago/tableau-server/md/sites/CSV Import File Guidelines - Tableau.md

 file meets the following formatting requirements:

 -   The file does not include column headings.
-[Tableau Server]{.VariablesProductName} assumes that every line in the file represents a user.
+[Tableau Server] assumes that every line in the file represents a user.

 -   The file is in UTF-8 format, and includes the byte-order mark (BOM).